Dino0005/cx-mf-fix/README.md

 As stated by [CodeWeavers support](https://www.codeweavers.com/support/forums/general/?t=27;msg=260263), while Wine (and thus CrossOver) has its own implementation of Media Foundation, it is still a work in progress and cannot yet decode all proprietary video formats used in modern AAA games.
 CodeWeavers cannot support or distribute native Windows Media Foundation libraries due to licensing restrictions.

-CX MF-Fix bridges this gap by allowing users to manually install the necessary native Windows DLLs to achieve full compatibility with games that the built-in Wine implementation cannot yet handle.
-Or, alternatively, you can physically add GStreamer binary files into CrossOver.
+**CX MF-Fix** bridges this gap by allowing users to choose between two different methods: **mf-fix** or the **GStreamer patch**.

+- **mf-fix:** Manually installs the native Windows DLLs directly into the game's bottle.
+This provides full compatibility with games that Wine's built-in implementation cannot yet handle. (**Note**: This fix is applied to a single bottle)
+- **GStreamer patch:** Replaces the pre-installed GStreamer libraries inside CrossOver with a custom, comprehensive version containing all proprietary plugins and decoders (Good, Bad, and Ugly).
+This unlocks video and cutscene playback across your games. (**Note**: This patch modifies CrossOver's application files)

 This application provides a native macOS graphical interface for making it easier to apply the fix without using Terminal commands.